Kosmas/conductor/NOTES.md

 # Rails 4 in Action
 The **soon to be released** [Rails 4 in Action](http://www.manning.com/bigg2/) book by [Ryan Bigg](https://twitter.com/ryanbigg), [Yehuda Katz](https://twitter.com/wycats) and [Steve Klabnik](https://twitter.com/steveklabnik) builds a ticketing/project management application in Ruby on Rails, from-the-ground-up, chapter-by-chapter.
-This repository is not my original work, but rather, me working throught the pre-release version of the book.
+This repository is not my original work, but rather, me working through the pre-release version of the book.
 Suggestions and issues with the pre-release noted below.

 ## Issues - !!!WORK IN PROGRESS!!!
 ### MEAP v11